Philo TV Channels List 2020: Full Channel Lineup

 Let’s say there’s an episode of The Curse of Oak Island you missed, but it’s available on Discovery.com.
 Just login in with your Philo account and watch the show.
 It’s that simple.

-In this regard, Philo has a leg up on the competition.
+In this regard, the streaming service has a leg up on the competition.
 Philo channels can be enjoyed live, on-demand or through individual network websites.

 Curious About the Competition?